learning2hash/learning2hash.github.io/_publications/dodds2018learning.markdown

 bibkey: dodds2018learning
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1810.04652'}
-tags: ['Cross-Modal', 'Deep', 'Retrieval Models', 'Datasets', 'Supervised', 'Supervised Hashing', 'Applications']
+tags: ['Learning Strategies', 'Tools and Libraries', 'Loss Functions', 'Applications']
 ---
 In this paper, we propose learning an embedding function for content-based image retrieval within the e-commerce domain using the triplet loss and an